Why does my child bite or hit others?

-Don’t be tempted to bite or hit your child to ‘show them how it feels’.
-Not only is it classed as child abuse, your little one simply won’t understand what behaviour you want from them.
+Don’t be tempted to bite or hit your child to ‘show them how it feels’: is it classed as child abuse and your little one simply won’t understand what behaviour you want from them.
 Instead, try to stay calm, even if the episode has you feeling shocked, angry or annoyed.

 - In a firm voice say “No biting.
 Biting hurts” and comment on how the other person is feeling: “Look, Johnny is crying – biting hurts.”